mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Theorem
 A theorem is a statement that has been proven on the basis of previously established statements (other theorems) and generally accepted statements (axioms).
 It is a logical consequence of the axioms.

+## Term
+In mathematical logic, a term denotes a mathematical object while a formula denotes a mathematical fact.
+In particular, terms appear as components of a formula.
+This is analogous to natural language, where a noun phrase refers to an object and a whole sentence refers to a fact.

 ## Term logic
 Term logic (traditional logic, syllogistic logic, Aristotelian logic) is a system of formal logic mainly concerned with the syllogistic forms of deduction that is based on Aristotle and includes some of the changes and elaborations made by the Stoics and the Scholastics.

 ## Traditional logic
 see Term logic

+## Truthmaker
+The metaphysical notion of truthmaking is a relation which holds between a truth and some entity in the world, in virtue of which that truth is true.

+There is a number of ways in which a state or fact can be said to be a truthmaker for a sentence.
+It can simply necessitate the sentence; or it can necessitate the sentence while being partially relevant to its truth; or it can necessitate the sentence while being wholly relevant to its truth.
+An exact truthmaker for A is a state which, as well as guaranteeing A's truth, is wholly relevant to it.

 ## Truth value
 A truth value of a proposition is something that is up for discussion.
 A truth value (or logical value) is a value indicating the relation of a proposition to the truth.
 A proposition has a truth value if it evaluates to true or false (in bivalence logics).
 However, there are many non-binary systems of logic, that have 3 (false, unknown, true) or more truth values.
 In fuzzy logic, for instance, truth value is represented by a real number in the inteval (0,1).

+## Truth-functional logical connective
+A logical connective is truth-functional if the truth value of a compound sentence is a function of the truth-value of its sub-sentences; i.e. if the truth value of the compound sentence can be determined from its atoms.
+A class of connectives is truth-functional if each of its members is.

 ## Unique name assumption
 Unique name assumption is a simplifying assumption made in some ontology languages and description logics.
 In logics with the unique name assumption, different names always refer to different entities in the world.